 So I had three chicks inside.
 I made a bigger rice bag for them to all enjoy the heat from.

 NOTE: Heat lamps are not the safest source of heat.
-I do not suggest using them.
+I don't suggest using them.
 I only used this in a pinch, and I never left my house while the light was turned on.
 Heat lamps are a HUGE fire risk!
 If you can, use a safer heat source.

 I couldn't go all the way across town to the pet store, where the bulbs are.
 I needed to get back and warm up the rice bag for the baby chicks.
 So, my husband picked up a lamp at Walmart for me.
 The next morning he went and got a bulb for me too!

 That night was rough.
 I had to wake up every couple of hours to warm up the rice bag.
-I would not suggest using this method BTW!
+I wouldn't suggest using this method BTW!
 The heat causes moisture, a lot of moisture!
 I had to wrap the fabric in a plastic bag to keep the moisture down.

 So, let's get into introducing the rest of the baby chicks.
 I'm not quite sure what the sequence of birth was for the rest of them, so I will just introduce the rest.